 Kim Mazzuca has served as the President & CEO of 10,000 Degrees since 1999.
 A Bay Area native and first generation college graduate, Kim has dedicated her life to social justice.
 She brings more than two decades of executive nonprofit management and philanthropic leadership in the areas of youth development, human services, workforce development, and education.
 Prior to joining 10,000 Degrees, Kim served as the Associate Executive Director of Jewish Vocational Service and as Director of Rehabilitation and Special Assistant to the Founder and Director for RCH, Inc. She holds her bachelor’s and master’s degrees from San Francisco State University, is a graduate of the Stanford Graduate School of Business Program for Nonprofit Leaders, where she was named a fellow in 2001, and is currently seeking her doctoral degree in Organization and Leadership at the University of San Francisco.

 In 2014, Kim was named a Nonprofit Leader of the Year by North Bay Business Journal and in 2015, she was named Legislative Woman of the Year for California’s 10th District.
+In 2017, at the annual President’s Dinner and Alumni Hall of Fame Celebration at San Francisco State University, Kim was honored by President Leslie E. Wong and University community members as an outstanding SFSU alumni.
 Kim has served on numerous community boards, including the National College Access Network Board of Directors, where she completed a three-year term as board president.
 She is a member of the Board of Directors for the Prison University Project at San Quentin.

 Traci joined 10,000 Degrees in 2003 and developed the organization’s first organizational advancement plan.
 She also co-founded Marin Educational Equity Week.
 In 2007, she was named Vice President and Chief Operating Officer and was made Vice President and Deputy Director in 2013.
 Traci is responsible for organizational operations, including personnel, scholarship allocation, and budget.
 Previously, Traci served as Annual Giving Manager at the Colorado School of Mines, Account Manager for ProSavvy, an international business-to-business start-up, and Development Manager at the University of Phoenix.
 She earned her master’s degree in International Economics from the University of Denver and her bachelor’s degree from San Francisco State University.